erickarbe/gccastatamic/content/collections/pages/color-the-night.md

             marks:
               -
                 type: bold
-            text: 'VIP and individual tickets will go on sale May 10, 2025.'
+            text: 'VIP and individual tickets will go on sale July 1, 2025.'
           -
             type: hardBreak
           -